mhhollomon/gertrude/README.md

 - Any of the above in parentheses.
 - Comparision operators "=", "<", ">", "<=", "=>", "!="
 - logical operators "and", "or"
-- "not" operator - Note that this binds rather tightly, so most expression will need to use paretheses.
   The operators shortcut.
+- "not" operator - Note that this binds rather tightly, so most expressions will need to use parentheses.

 # Data layout
 A gertrude database is a directory.